SoftwareAG/c8y-docs/src/documents/guides/event-language/data-model.html.md

 |text|String|The body of the mail|yes|
 |dashboardUrl|String|The URL of the page that will be attached to the mail|yes

 It is possible to have more than one mail address in the parameters receiver,cc and bcc.
-Therefore create a string that contains all mail addresses separated by commas e.g. "receiver1@mail.com,receiver2@mail.com".
+Therefore create a string that contains all mail addresses separated by commas . "receiver1@mail.com,receiver2@mail.com".

 _Note:_